 From north to south and east to west, find out why Ireland is for foodies through some of our most exciting foodie experiences across Ireland.

 For those who want to learn Irish tradition baking, join Marjorie in her traditional Irish kitchen for a baking lesson where she’ll teach you how to make Irish soda bread as well as an Irish cake of your choice.
-Not only is the rural location in the woods of Co Mayo stunning, you’ll get a backstage pass to experience a bit of daily local life!
+Not only is the rural location in the woods of Co Mayo stunning, but you’ll also get a backstage pass to experience a bit of daily local life.

 Whiskey has been an important part of Irish culture for centuries.
 In fact, the Gaelic word for whiskey (‘uisce beatha‘) roughly translates to ‘water of life.’
 Therefore, finding whiskey in Ireland isn’t difficult!
 But the best way to experience Ireland’s ‘water of life’ is through a whiskey tasting lead by a local whiskey connoisseur in a traditional snug pub with an open fire roaring in the chimney.